 Investing in the stock market can be thrilling and scary at the same time.
 You understand the risks of investing and have taken appropriate action to cautiously invest to keep your portfolio stable.
 Even though you have taken the right precautions, you have a feeling there is something wrong with your investments.

 Could that feeling be caused by broker misconduct?
-Nobody wants to believe there stockbroker has committed any type of misconduct but it does happen.
+Nobody wants to believe their stockbroker has committed any type of misconduct but it does happen.
 Broker misconduct can take a significant toll on your investments and cause serious financial harm to your portfolio.

 Broker misconduct can be difficult to spot.
 However, there are some different types of misconduct to become familiar with before it’s too late.
 One type of misconduct is making unsuitable recommendations.
 An example is when your stockbroker recommends an investment that it too risky based on your needs and goals.